 A recommendation from a truly satisfied client is invaluable.
 It makes it far easier to establish trust with your new client if they have been referred by someone that they trust.

 Factor this in to your client onboarding strategies.
+Compile testimonials and turn them into videos or graphics to make them easy to consume.
 Make sure that your customer reviews are visible on your website and that prospective clients can see them prominently as they navigate through your onboarding process.

 5. Check-In With Clients Regularly

 New clients like to be looked after, so make sure that you actively communicate with them throughout each step of the onboarding process.
 Even if it is a matter of just checking in with a client for 15 minutes, you can give a brief update on progress made and the next steps that are planned.
 You can even use a project status report to manage your communication plan.

 Another thing I like to do is use a virtual phone number that I only give to clients so that they are able to reach me in case of emergency or pressing questions.
 That way, I’m able to separate personal calls from business all from one phone, and clients aren’t left in the dark.